CISecurity/ArtifactExpressions/artifacts/macos/macos.systemprofiler_v1.rst

 the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The object element references an systemprofiler_object and the optional state element specifies the data to check.
+The object element references an systemprofiler_object and the state element specifies the data to check.

 Technical Details
 -----------------